-Revenues in the general fund reflect the funds received from Miami-Dade Public Schools pursuant to Section 1011.62 of the Florida Statutes.
-Such revenues are determined based on (1) un-weighted full time equivalent (FTE), multiplied by (2) the cost factor for each program, multiplied by (3) the base student allocation established by the legislature.
+Revenues reflect the funds received from Miami-Dade County Public Schools pursuant to Section 1011.62 of the Florida Statutes.
+Such revenues are determined based on (1) unweighted full time equivalent (FTE), multiplied by (2) the cost factor for each program, multiplied by (3) the base student allocation established by the legislature.
 Additional funds for exceptional students who do not have a matrix of services are provided through the guaranteed allocation designated in Section 1011.62 (1)(e)2 of the Florida Statutes.
-In this connection, the School reported 164 un-weighted FTE and 166 weighted FTE for the 2014-2015 school year.
+In this connection, the School reported 1,037 un-weighted FTE and 1,107 weighted FTE for the 2016-2017 school year.